LayerNext/docs/docs/02-getting-started/02-key-concepts.md

 # Key concepts

-We conceptualized LayerNext as part of a larger computer vision and AI workflow.
-We want to introduce you to concepts that we developed as part of our platform and hope that this will help you identify where LayerNext fits best in your team’s workflow.
+LayerNext was conceptualized as an integral component within a broader computer vision and AI workflow.In this section The creators aim to present a comprehensive understanding of the concepts they have cultivated as part of their platform, with the objective of assisting teams in identifying how layernext can be used efficiently within their workflow.

 ## What is Metadata?

 Metadata is data about data.
-It's the information that describes, classifies, or annotates your actual data, making it easier to manage, search, and understand.
+It is the information that describes, classifies, or categorize your actual data to provide context for the primary data, making it easier to manage, search, and understand.

 ## MetaLake